-Canvas offers slightly different recommendations than those above, though the most significant variation is that they claim their software will work properly on the Safari and Edge browsers.
+Canvas claims their software will also work properly on the Safari and Edge browsers.
 Please note that these are minimum recommendations, and that your experience accessing the course materials will be much smoother if your technology exceeds them.
 This is especially true for your internet connection.
 If your connection is only 512K, you will have significant difficulty accessing and downloading the required course materials.
+For support with a wide range of technical issues, the U has set up a helpful resources page.